Deep Computerized Adaptive Testing: More Analysis on Simulation

 \subsection{Matching the Oracle Posterior}

-Recall the "oracle posterior distribution" of a test taker is defined as the posterior obtained if the given test taker had answered all items in the item bank.
-To obtain the oracle distributions for each of the $500$ test taker in Section \ref{sec:experiments}, we simulate their item response to all $200$ items in the test bank, and then calculate the posterior distribution using Theorem \ref{thm:3.2}.
+Recall the "oracle posterior distribution" of a test taker is defined as the posterior obtained if a given test taker had answered all items in the item bank.
+To obtain the oracle distributions for each of the $500$ test takers in Section \ref{sec:experiments}, we simulate their item response to all $150$ items in the test bank, and then calculate the posterior distribution using Theorem \ref{thm:3.2}.

 Figures \ref{fig:plotB1}, \ref{fig:plotB2}, and \ref{fig:plotB3} illustrate the decrease of the estimation MSE for the first quartile, median, and the third quartiles compared to those of the oracle distribution, respectively.
-The quartiles of each posterior distribution is computed via $1,000$ independent draws.
-In all these figures, we observe similar superior performances for the MI, Max Var, and the Q-learning methods over the EAP and the MAX pos approaches in estimating the entire oracle distributions.
+The quartiles of each posterior distribution are computed via $1,000$ independent draws.
+In all these figures, we observe similar superior performances for the MI, Max Var, and the Q-learning methods over the EAP and the Max Pos approaches in estimating the entire oracle distributions.
 Consistent with the findings in Section \ref{sec:experiments}, the Q-learning approach demonstrates the fastest error reduction rate, especially in the early stages of the test.